Drugs For Rare Diseases Have Become Uncommonly Rich Monopolies

 Munos said he was "shocked" by the sheer number of mass market drugs being repurposed as well as those approved multiple times.

 Even agency officials said they weren't aware of the scope of the issue.
-After reviewing KHN's findings for two weeks, Dr. Gayatri Rao director of the FDA's Office of Orphan Products Development said she "appreciated the work" and expressed interest in studying how often drug companies are "repurposing" a drug for a new rare disease, or taking "multiple bites of the apple."
+After reviewing KHN's findings for two weeks, Dr. Gayatri Rao, director of the FDA's Office of Orphan Products Development, said she "appreciated the work" and expressed interest in studying how often drug companies are "repurposing" a drug for a new rare disease, or taking "multiple bites of the apple."

 "We are going to look into this," she said, adding that she could consider a regulatory change.